sustech-topology/TopCap/README.md

 The following corresponds to results in Fig. 3 of machine learning topological features.

+The folder `supplements` includes supplementary files for this project.
+This part corresponds to section 2.1.3 of the paper.

+- The `results` folder contains ROC, and AUC for machine learning, as well birthtime, lifetime of consonants.

 #### Deriving phonetic data from natural speech

 Using [Montreal Forced Aligner (MFA)](https://montreal-forced-aligner.readthedocs.io/en/latest/index.html) to align each speech into phonetic segments.
 The detailed guidance of MFA can be found on the [Installation Page](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html).
 The following steps help align each speech into phonetic segments.
 See [Montreal Forced Aligner Tutorial](https://eleanorchodroff.com/tutorial/montreal-forced-aligner.html) for more explanations.